Said al-Saud

 Power consolidation

-With the King and Father of the Nation dead, Said considered that the other princes might not respect Abdul Aziz’s will and might try something against him.
+With the King and Father of the Nation dead, Said worried that the other princes might not respect Abdul Aziz’s will and might attempt to plot against him.
 He needed to consolidate his power.

-King Said staged a self-coup and dismissed the entire government, composed by brothers and sons of the deceased King.
+King Said staged a self-coup and dismissed the entire government, composed of brothers and sons of the deceased King.
 In replacement he gave all the ministries to his own sons.
-Such annoyed the royal family who considered the King’s sons as too young and inexperienced to hold government positions.
-Muhammad, Said’s oldest son, also became new crown prince and prime minister, a newly created position in government.
+This annoyed the royal family who considered the King’s sons as too young and inexperienced to hold government positions.
+Muhammad, Said’s oldest son, also became the new crown prince and prime minister, a newly created position in government.

-Said also instituted the Royal College, in 1954, on which all the sons of the princes should study.
-In fact this college, located by side of the royal palace, was in reality a place where the King could have near their sons in order to pressure the royal family not to attempt any action against his rule.
+Said also instituted the Royal College, in 1954, in which all the sons of the princes were required to study.
+In reality this college, located by the side of the royal palace, was intended as a place where the King could have the sons of the royal family near in order to pressure them not to attempt any action against his rule.
 Here the princes’ sons were easily reachable and any action would be paid by their death.

 Kleptocracy

-During the next years the king and his sons ruled over Saudi Arabia as real kleptocrats and spent most of national wealth in luxury goods and building palaces.
-They acted like if their country was their own private property.
+During the next years the king and his sons ruled over Saudi Arabia as real kleptocrats and spent most of the national wealth on luxury goods and building palaces.
+They acted as if their country was their own private property.

-Their wastes became well known so as their extremely expensive vacations in Monaco and Xliponia.
-Rumours often told that they made lots of huge parties full of gambling, women and alcohol.
-The wahhabi clergy, initially neutral to the government matters, started to be upset with the King’s and his sons' behaviour.
+Their wastes became well known, such as their extremely expensive vacations in Monaco and Xliponia.
+Rumours were often told that they threw huge parties full of gambling, women and alcohol.
+The wahhabi clergy, initially neutral on government matters, started to become upset with the King’s and his sons' behaviour.

-The rule of the kingdom was often neglected and by 1956 Saudi Arabian economy was near to bankruptcy.
-Economy was saved by the Suez Crisis, when oil prices reached historical maximums.
-But this didn’t mean any change of behaviour to King Said and his sons and during their rule there were only two really improvements for Saudi development, the founding of the first Saudi university, King Said University (1957), and the abolishment of slavery (1962).
+The rule of the kingdom was often neglected and by 1956 Saudi Arabian economy was near bankruptcy.
+The economy was saved by the Suez Crisis, when oil prices reached historical maximums; however, this did not result in any change of behaviour in King Said and his sons and during their rule there were only two real improvements in Saudi development: the founding of the first Saudi university, King Said University (1957), and the abolishment of slavery (1962).

 The Hajji War